molangning/fire-av/README.md

 - Your server keeps getting hacking attempts, and you want to block them at source (Through iptables or others)

 ## Advisories
-This list should only be used for red team exercises/engagements and should not be used for any nefarious purposes you have in mind.
+This list should only be used for red team exercises/engagements and for any nefarious purposes you have in mind.
-IPv4 is currently supported, but IPv6 support is not supported and has no eta either

 ## TODOs
 - [ ] IP range "collapser", bunches up ip address using cidr notation.